 All Stories

-In 2012, the California Long-Term Care Education Center, which is now the Center for Caregiver Advancement received a three-year, $11.8 million Health Care Innovation Award from the Centers for Medicare and Medicaid Services’ Innovation Center, established by the Affordable Care Act to test innovative service delivery models, for a pilot project called the Care Team Integration of the Home-Based Workforce.
+In 2012, the California Long-Term Care Education Center, which is now called the Center for Caregiver Advancement (CCA), received a three-year, $11.8 million Health Care Innovation Award from the Centers for Medicare and Medicaid Services’ Innovation Center.
+This was established by the Affordable Care Act to test the impact of innovative service delivery models, for a pilot project called the Care Team Integration of the Home-Based Workforce.

 This project’s innovative contribution to health care was to recast and enhance the role of home care providers through training and integration into the health care system.
-This project showed that training home care workers is associated with better care, stronger health outcomes and at lower costs through reductions in consumers’ use of the Emergency Department and hospitalizations, particularly repeat visits to the Emergency Room and readmissions to the hospital, which has the potential to create tremendous cost savings to Medicare and Medicaid.
+This project showed that training home care workers has a positive impact.
+It is associated with better care, stronger health outcomes, and lower costs through reductions in consumers’ use of the Emergency Department and hospitalizations, particularly repeat visits to the Emergency Room and readmissions to the hospital.
+This has the potential to create tremendous cost savings to Medicare and Medicaid.
 Home care providers are in direct and frequent contact with the consumers they care for and are in the unique position to positively impact consumers’ health.

 Read the report here: HOME CARE INTEGRATION TRAINING PROJECT BRIEF